HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 # 5. Autoencoder Perspective
 ## 5.1 Comparing VAE with Traditional Autoencoders
 ### Contrast Between VAEs and Standard Autoencoders in Representation Learning
+In a standard autoencoder, the architecture involves an encoder that maps input images $x$ to a latent space representation $z$, followed by a decoder that reconstructs the input image.
+This setup aims to minimize the reconstruction error between the original input and the reconstructed output.
+We illustrate the autoencoder architecture below:
 <p align="center">
   <img src="images/ae.png" alt="Fig 6.
 Autoencoder Architecture" title="Fig 6.
 Autoencoder Architecture" width="60%">
 </p>

+asdasd asd asd
 <p align="center">
   <img src="images/vae.png" alt="Fig 7.
 Variational Autoencoder" title="Fig 7.
 Variational Autoencoder" width="60%">
 </p>